 Linux nroff command

-nroff, which stands for "new roff", is used to format (or "run off") documents for display or fixed-width printing.
-It is an important part of all Unix systems, and is used to format the text in man pages.
+On Unix-like operating systems, the nroff command (short for "new runoff"), is used to format ("run off") documents for display or fixed-width printing.
+In addition to user functions, internally, the system uses it to format the text in man pages.

 nroff [-e] [-h] [-i] [-q] [-mname] [-nN] [-opagelist] [-raN] [-sN] [-Tname]